Stationary Black Holes

-The Vishveshwara-Carter lemma shows that if a Killing vector $K$ is hypersurface-orthogonal, $\kflat \wedge d \kflat=0$, then the set $\cH(K)$ defined in \eq{defKH} is a union of smooth null hypersurfaces, with $K$ being tangent to the null geodesics threading $\cH$ (``$\cH$ is generated by $K$"), and so is indeed a Killing horizon.
+A careful revisit of a lemma of Vishveshwara and Carter shows that if a Killing vector $K$ is hypersurface-orthogonal, $\kflat \wedge d \kflat=0$, then the set $\cH(K)$ defined in \myeq{defKH} is a union of smooth null hypersurfaces, with $K$ being tangent to the null geodesics threading $\cH$ (``$\cH$ is generated by $K$"), and so is indeed a Killing horizon.
 It has been shown by Carter that the same conclusion can be reached if the hypothesis of hypersurface-orthogonality is replaced by that of existence of two linearly independent Killing vector fields.

-In stationary-axisymmetric space-times a Killing vector $K$ \emph{tangent to the generators} of a Killing horizon $\cal H$ can be normalised so that $K=X+\OOmega Y$, where $X$ is the Killing vector field which asymptotes to a time translation in the asymptotic region, and $Y$ is the Killing vector field which generates rotations in the asymptotic region.
+In stationary-axisymmetric spacetimes a Killing vector $K$ \emph{tangent to the generators} of a Killing horizon $\cal H$ can be normalised so that $K=X+\OOmega Y$, where $X$ is the Killing vector field which asymptotes to a time translation in the asymptotic region, and $Y$ is the Killing vector field which generates rotations in the asymptotic region.
 The constant $\OOmega $ is called the \emph{angular velocity of the Killing horizon $\cal H$}.